vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 **Options used are:**
 ```
- -Server <=> refers to Management or Workload VC or Esxi host on which we are initiating shutdown/startup of components .
+ -server <=> refers to Management or Workload VC or Esxi host on which we are initiating shutdown/startup of components .
- -Nodes <=> refers to list of comma separated VM's to be shutdown on the VC or host .
+ -nodes <=> refers to list of comma separated VM's to be shutdown on the VC or host .
- -User <=> Username to login to the server .
+ -user <=> Username to login to the server .
- -Pass <=> Password to login to the server .
+ -pass <=> Password to login to the server .
+ -force <=> The Foce parameter is used as a consent to shutdown non VCF management vm's automatically while putting host
+            in maintenence mode
  -timeout <=> Max time to wait for shutdown/startup to complete.
 Default is 120 .
- -pattern <=> Patten to search list of VMs.
+ -pattern <=> Pattern to search list of VMs.
  -command <=> command to be executed on esxi host .
  -expected <=> Any string to be matched in the received output, if not given status=0 signifies pass case.
  ```